jschwendt/postal-kubernetes/README.md

      --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux
 ```

-Update your domain info and dns using the IP from ingress controller or what you choose to use
+Update your domain info using the IP from ingress controller to add to your @/* (A) dns record

 Install cert-manager